 - Disable automatic updates using Settings.

-How to disable/delay automatic updates in Windows 10 OS using Settings?
+How to Disable or Delay Automatic Updates in Windows 10 OS using Settings?

-How to disable automatic updates in Windows 10 using Group Policy?
+How to Turn Off Automatic Updates in Windows 10 Using Group Policy?

 Step 3.
 It will launch the Local Group Policy Editor window.